TERREMEMBER/znbase/docs/content/latest/secure/authorization/column-level-security.md

   </li>
 </ul>

-Column level security in YugabyteDB is used to restrict the users to view a particular column or set of columns in a table.
-The simplest way to achieve column-level security in YugabyteDB is to **create a view** that includes only the columns that the user needs to have access to.
+Column level security in ZNbaseDB is used to restrict the users to view a particular column or set of columns in a table.
+The simplest way to achieve column-level security in ZNbaseDB is to **create a view** that includes only the columns that the user needs to have access to.

 The steps below show how to enable column-level security using `CREATE VIEW` command.

 ## Step 1.
 Create example table

-Open the YSQL shell (ysqlsh), specifying the `yugabyte` user and prompting for the password.
+Open the YSQL shell (ysqlsh), specifying the `ZNbase` user and prompting for the password.

 ```
-$ ./ysqlsh -U yugabyte -W
+$ ./ysqlsh -U ZNbase -W
 ```

-When prompted for the password, enter the yugabyte password.
+When prompted for the password, enter the ZNbase password.
 You should be able to login and see a response like below.

 ```
 ysqlsh (11.2-YB-2.5.0.0-b0)
 Type "help" for help.
-yugabyte=#
+ZNbase=#
 ```